jpmens/mqttcollect/README.md

 # collectd-mqtt-sys

-This is a plugin for the [Collectd Exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml).
+This is an executable  for the [collectd Exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml).

+An internal hash is loaded with the following data:

+* a _metric_ which is sent to collectd
+* a _topic_ from MQTT
+* a metric _type_ as defined by [types.db](https://github.com/astro/collectd/blob/master/src/types.db)

 ## influxdb

+Configure InfluxDB to launch the native collect input:

 ```
 [input_plugins]